forrestxu123/Android-Framework-System-Design/README.md

   - Encoding and Decoding: Allows developers to encode and decode multimedia content, leveraging its capabilities to efficiently process different types of data including compressed data, raw audio, and raw video.
   - Surface Integration: For optimal performance with raw video data, MediaCodec recommends using a Surface.
 This integration is particularly beneficial for seamless interaction with Android graphic framework, enhancing overall efficiency in multimedia processing.
+- MediaPlayerService
+  - Audio/Video Playback: The service handles the playback of audio and video content, supporting a variety of formats and streaming protocols.
+  - Audio/Video Recording: MediaPlayerService supports recording audio and video from device microphones and cameras, providing functionalities for starting, stopping, and managing the recording process.
+  - Playback Control: Offers methods for controlling playback, including play, pause, stop, seek, and volume adjustments.
+  - Media Session Management: Manages media sessions, allowing multiple apps to interact with media playback and recording simultaneously.
+  - Audio Focus Handling: Coordinates with the audio framework to manage audio focus, ensuring a seamless experience when multiple apps request audio resources.
+  - Integration with Audio Framework: MediaPlayerService integrates with the underlying audio framework, allowing efficient and low-level control over audio playback and recording.
+- AudioFlingerService
+  - Audio Mixing: AudioFlingerService combines multiple audio streams from different applications and services, ensuring seamless playback.
+  - Hardware Abstraction: Interacts with the Audio Hardware Abstraction Layer (Audio HAL) to communicate with the underlying audio hardwar.
+  - Audio Routing: Directs audio streams to the appropriate output sources, such as speakers, headphones, or Bluetooth devices.
+  - Integration with Audio Policy: Collaborates with AudioPolicyService to enforce audio policies and ensure consistent audio behavior across the system.
+- AudioPolicyService
+  - Audio Routing Policies: AudioPolicyService defines policies for routing audio streams to various outputs, considering factors like device capabilities and user preferences.
+  - Dynamic Audio Routing: Handles dynamic changes in audio routing based on events such as device connections or disconnections and adapts the audio policy accordingly.
+  - Audio Stream Management: Categorizes audio streams into different types and applies specific policies for each type, ensuring a balanced and user-friendly audio experience.
+  - Policy Enforcement: Enforces policies related to volume levels, audio effects, and other audio parameters, ensuring consistency and compliance with user preferences.
+  - Integration with AudioFlinger: Works closely with AudioFlingerService to implement the defined audio policies and communicate them to the underlying audio hardware through the Audio HAL.

 See the MediaCodec state diagram and sample code below to understand how to use the Media MediaCodec API.

 <img src="mediacodecapi.png" alt="MediaReCodec API"/>